jarvis-47/Artificial_Intelligence/Project 1 - Search/README.md

 # AI Solutions for 9-Piece Puzzle Game

-This repository contains a comprehensive Python implementation addressing various aspects of the classic 9-piece puzzle game.
+This project contains a comprehensive Python implementation addressing various aspects of the classic 9-piece puzzle game.
 The project is structured into distinct parts, each focusing on a different algorithmic approach to solve the puzzle.

 **Part A:** Generates all possible states of the puzzle.
 The code efficiently lists these states and provides a sample of 10 states for demonstration.
 **Part B:** Implements a state transition function.
 Given the current state and an action (up, down, left, right), the function computes the resultant state.